LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-05-03-python-you-have-problems.md

 ### GILs are bad

-There are a number of notable exapmles of interpreted languages, or implementations of Python, that lack a GIL:
+There are a number of notable examples of interpreted languages, or implementations of Python, that lack a GIL:

 - IronPython
 - IronRuby